Winter Walking and Mountaineering: An Essential Kit List

 Waterproof Jacket

-• Taped seams to prevent water ingress.
+• Taped seams: to prevent water ingress.

-• Waterproof materials preferably in a 3-layer design for durability.
+• Waterproof materials: preferably in a 3-layer design for durability.
 Gore-tex and eVent are common brand names but most of the big brands have some good performing materials.

-• A helmet-compatible hood for steeped adventures.
+• A helmet-compatible hood: for steep adventures.

-• Longer length to overlap waterproof trousers.
+• Longer length: to overlap waterproof trousers.
 Some brands describe this as an active fit, or a drop tail.

-• Large functional pockets for maps, compasses, and snacks.
+• Large functional pockets: for maps, compasses and snacks.

 Waterproof Trousers

-Look for waterproof trousers with full-length side zips to slip them on without removing boots.
+Look for waterproof trousers with full-length side zips, to slip them on without removing boots.
 Trousers with just poppers often aren't enough for winter wetness.

-For something winter specific, non-insulated hard-shell salopettes are ideal for winter due to their high-waist design and gaiter integration, offering superior overlap with jackets.
+For something winter specific, non-insulated hard-shell salopettes are ideal for winter, due to their high-waist design and gaiter integration, offering superior overlap with jackets.

 Top tip: Store trousers in your pack with zips open for quick deployment.